CartoDB/carto-vl/docs/guides/06-zoom-based-styling.md

     </iframe>
 </div>

-We can use the same logic to`strokeWidth`:
+We can use the same logic for `strokeWidth`:

 ```js
 strokeWidth: ramp(zoomrange([12,18]),[0.5,2])